mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 # **Crustacean Gills**
-**Description**: _"You have a much higher oxygen capacity, but you require moisture to breathe.
+_"You have a much higher oxygen capacity, but you require moisture to breathe.
 You lose your breathe in very hot climates, including the Nether.
 Four levels of Fire Protection will allow you to remain cool and maintain moisture."_

 **Ability 1**:
 - A "flickering" water breathing effect.
 You will have an extended breathe because of it.